s3d-rs/s3d/docs/user-guide.md

 # Filters

-By default, `s3d` will include all objects eligible for upload-queue, read-cache, and sync-folder.
+By default, `s3d` will include all objects eligible for write-queue, read-cache, and sync-folder.
 However for fine control over which objects to include, filters can be configured.

 Here are a few examples of a filters syntax: